estoeckli/academic-kickstart/content/home/about.md

 # Biography

 Emanuel Stoeckli is Research Associate and PhD Candidate at the Institute of Information Management at University of St.Gallen, where he works with Professor Walter Brenner and Professor Falk Uebernickel.
-His research is conducted in collaboration with Allianz in Germany and investigates the impact of digitalization on the nature of work with a focus on the exchange of performance feedback through social software (e.g., dedicated Feeback Apps or Enterprise Messengers such as Slack and Microsoft Teams).
+His research is conducted in collaboration with Allianz in Germany and investigates the impact of digitalization on the nature of work with a focus on the exchange of performance feedback through social software (e.g., dedicated feedback apps and enterprise messengers such as Slack and Microsoft Teams).